Refrigerators

 - in cooling mode

-- the velocity of the air blowing into the room when the device is operated in either mode
+- Determine the velocity of the air blowing out of the heat pump tested above when operated in either mode.

 - Write something else.